wkumari/draft-vandergaast-edns-client-subnet/README.md

    -06 to -07:

-   o  Comments from Suzanne, Mukund, and Jinmei.
+   o  Minor comments from Suzanne, Mukund, Jinmei and from the IESG.

    -05 to -06: